Tattoo Time Frames

 These time frames are approximate and apply to black tattoo work.
-If your tattoo idea requires lots of fine line patterning or you are adding full color to areas, double the time listed.
+If your tattoo idea requires lots of fine line patterning (such as snake scales or feathers) or you are adding full color to areas, double the time required.

 - 4"x4"/PALM SIZED TATTOO: 1 hour or less

 - 9"x12"/QUARTER SLEEVE OR THIGH TATTOO: 3-4 hours

 - SIMPLE FULL SLEEVE: 10 HOURS

 - DETAILED FULL SLEEVE: 17-20 HOURS